-Another issue to consider is the inability to keep time.
 So for those of you who intend to play guitar with other musicians in gigs, or those of you who intend to sing while playing guitar, it is extremely vital that you get your chord changes as smooth and rhythmically correct as possible.
+In this article, we’ll check out some methods to develop good chord changing fundamental techniques and then provide some chord changing exercises to practice.

-The methods used in mastering guitar techniques are very similar to the methods used in other physical artforms.
+The methods to master the techniques of playing guitar are very similar to the methods used in other physical art forms.
 If you’re into sports, martial arts, visual arts, or any other kind of craft that require you to use well-coordinated body movements, these techniques and exercises will seem very familiar.

 Firstly, it helps you avoid jerky movements, which are detrimental to quickly developing muscle memory.
 You always want to move in a smooth manner when developing a new muscle movement.